 Are there any health conditions that may prevent me from getting tattooed?

 Any of the following conditions may increase the chance of health risks associated with getting tattooed: diabetes, hemophilia, skin diseases, lesions, or skin sensitivities to soaps, disinfectants etc, history of allergies or adverse reactions to pigments, dyes, or other sensitivities, a history of epilepsy, seizures, fainting, or narcolepsy, the use of medications such as anticoagulants , (such as coumadin) which thin the blood and/or interfere with blood clotting, and hepatitis or HIV infection.
 Please consult a health care professional if you have any concerns or questions about pre-existing conditions or medications.

 What should I bring with me for my appointment?

 Make sure you have a government issued valid ID.
 Licenses, State ID's, Passports, and Military ID's are all acceptable.
-If you are under the age of 18 and would like to be tattooed, we require photo ID (could be license, state I.D. or school I.D. cards), a birth certificate and a parent/legal guardian with a valid ID as well.
+If you are under the age of 18 and would like to be tattooed, we require photo ID (could be license, state I.D. or school I.D. card), a birth certificate and a parent/legal guardian with a valid ID as well.
 (No, it can’t be your Aunt or Uncle or brother/sister).
 The second most important thing you will need is a method of payment.
 We accept cash, credit and debit.
 We do not accept personal checks.

 We also recommend that you bring things to keep yourself busy, happy, and distracted.
 Laptops, iPods, iPads, and books are great ideas.
 You might also bring a friend or family member to keep you company, however we do not have the space for a large entourage so please keep that in mind.
 Lastly, if you're sitting for a long session, snacks are good to have handy.